anantmatta/acm-infra-oa/fa24/README.md

 You must have Python >= 3.10 installed to run this application.
 If you don't please install it now.

-First, run `make install` to install the dependencies for this applications.
+First, run `make install` to install the dependencies for this application.

 Next, run `make local` to run your API server locally.
 You can then use tools like Postman to make queries to your API server.
 You can also open `http://localhost:8000` in your web browser to make sure the application is running.